obengjessica/Legon-Campus-Nav-Map/README.md

 Add mobile version for Android/iOS.

+## 📄 License
+This project is licensed under the MIT License – see the LICENSE file for details.

+##✨ Finding your way around UG has never been this easy!

 ## 👨‍💻 Authors
-Obeng Jessica Afriyie & Team
+Obeng Jessica Afriyie
+& Team- add your names here guys
 Department of Computer Science, University of Ghana